This guide covers the main steps required to perform an LCA of a 33 cl glass bottle.

 In the product description section, there are other important attributes that will impact the calculations.
 They can be found in the Description section, after the General attributes under the Functional Unit and Reference product section.
 To see them, you can scroll down or collapse the General section.

-There you can define the Product volume and the Functional unit of choice.
-When selecting a Custom functional unit, you can additionally define the functional unit per packaging and the custom name.
+There you can define the Primary packaging volume and its content weight, in addition to the Functional unit of choice.
+When selecting a Custom functional unit, you can additionally define the Reference flow and any custom name.

 Defining the bottle components